valfrom/THN/README.md

 - Weekday/weekend scheduling to automatically adjust target temperatures.
 - Rolling temperature and power logs with configurable consumption estimates.
 - Wi-Fi enabled single-page web interface for monitoring and configuration.
+- Over-the-air (OTA) firmware updates once the device is connected to Wi-Fi.

 ## Hardware overview